Serj-Sxhx/Vaults/01 Projects/Enabling the 'Golden age of pedagogy'.md

-This note is in response to Ray Girn's article on Montessorium.com, titled 'The Coming Golden Age of Pedagogy'
+This note is in response to Ray Girn's article on Montessorium.com, titled ['The Coming Golden Age of Pedagogy'].(https://montessorium.com/initiatives/montessori-in-the-digital-age)

-His thesis is
+Ray's thesis is

-> Thesis:the promise of ed tech, to be realized, is wholly dependent on the understanding and adoption of a fresh pedagogical framework.
+> : the promise of ed tech, to be realized, is wholly dependent on the understanding and adoption of a fresh pedagogical framework.

-What is a fresh pedagogical framework?
-How does it need to be disctinct from our current pedagogy.
+How does it need to be distinct from our current pedagogy.

 Software has not yet 'disrupted' education.
 What is stopping software from transforming education?

 What else could it be besides the usual culprits of a lack of incentives and insufficient financing?